-But initially, my sensitive skin was not particularly happy with this step and tended to sting or react a little using a stronger toner.
+Initially, my sensitive skin was not particularly happy with this step and tended to sting or react a little using a stronger toner.
 Since switching to the Mario Badescu Seaweed Lotion (it is a toner, not a lotion how I pictured), my skin is loving this step and it just feels like it really does give the skin a good base ready for all that moisture!

 I have the Body shop Vitamin E essence which is currently a little strong for my sensitive skin, so I only occasionally use this.
 But I am assuming this may be pregnancy hormones as it never used to cause any irritation.

 I really want to give the Ordinary serums a try soon, but the ones I seem to be after always seem to be out of stock at the moment.
 But Sheet masks are already filled with serums so if I have time to stew under a mask for 15 minutes, then this is a nicer alternative.

 This is the final step and can be used to either put a moisturiser down ready for the day, or one that will work wonders overnight.

 This has always been an important step for me as my skin can get dry, but I recently learnt that it is equally important when your skin is oil - however wrong that feels!